-Two years ago, Seppo Villanen, a Finnish physiatrist specialised in pain management, visited Planmeca's stand at the Finnish Medical Convention and saw a CBCT image of a patient with an obvious sequela of a fracture in the neck area.
+Two years ago, Seppo Villanen, a Finnish specialist in physical medicine and pain treatment, visited Planmeca's stand at the Finnish Medical Convention and saw a CBCT image of a patient with an obvious sequela of a fracture in the neck area.
 This gave him the idea of using Planmeca's 3D imaging device for imaging patients with neck problems.
 The idea turned out to be a success, and nearly 30 patients have now been imaged in cooperation with Pantomo Oy, a company offering dental X-ray imaging services.

-Ceppo Villanen has his practice at Imedical center Mehiläinen in the Helsinki Metropolitan Area.
+Seppo Villanen has his practice at Mehiläinen medical centre in the Helsinki metropolitan area.
 The patients he has referred for a CBCT (cone beam computed tomography) examination have mostly been patients suffering from pain in the upper neck.
 "During a routine MRI scan of the neck, the upper neck is usually left outside the image, since the scan acquires transverse slices from the C3 vertebra downwards.
 What's more, a regular X-ray examination of the neck is routinely performed in a manner that also leaves the upper neck outside the image.
-CBCT imaging, on the other hand, covers the entire upper neck, from the base of the skull to the C4 vertebra, which is crisp images of the anatomy of the upper neck precisely the area that is often missing from routine studies."
+CBCT imaging, on the other hand, covers the entire upper neck, from the base of the skull to the C4 vertebra, which is precisely the area that is often missing from routine studies"